-Permanent committees shall commence at the beginning of the academic year, chairpersons, being selected by the Student Government Association President.
-Ad hoc committees shall be formed as needed under the supervision of the appropriate officer.
-It should be noted that the President could appoint chairpersons.
+Permanent committees shall commence at the beginning of the academic year, chairpersons, being selected by the SGA president.
+Ad-hoc committees shall be formed as needed under the supervision of the appropriate officer.
+It should be noted that the president could appoint chairpersons.